djefts/testing-examples/README.md

 * ####BBExample.java
   - `BBExample.java` is an example file for the merge-sort algorithm that works on a list of integers.
-By its nature, the merge sort algorithm requires a lot of boundary value checks to ensure everything is in the right order, along with equivalency checks to make sure that everthing in the array is of the same type.
+By its nature, the merge sort algorithm requires a lot of boundary value checks to ensure everything is in the right order, along with equivalency checks to make sure that everything in the array is of the same type.

 * ####BlackBoxTests.java
   - `BlackBoxTests.java` is an example grading scale program that uses multiple boundary checks to determine the letter